Grab Bar Installation Types Sunder

 Can Grab Bars be installed on any surface?

 Grab bars can be installed on most surfaces including tile, fiberglass, stone, drywall, concrete and wood paneling.
-Ask your pro or a Home Depot associate for more information.
+Proper anchors can should be used according to the surface you are mounting.

 How can a grab bar be installed to provide maximum support?
 Do we need a stud to mount a grab bar?